sc-ventures/cloudbreak-documentation/docs/os-launch.md

 #### SSH Key Pair

 [Generate a new SSH key pair](faq.md#generate-ssh-key-pair) or use an existing SSH key pair to your OpenStack account.
-You must select it when launching the VM.
+You will be required to select it when launching the VM.

 #### Security Group